alagusivakumar/myProductManagement/README.md

 port: 9092

-The node will run at localhost at port number 8000
+In order to start the Server , type "node server.js" in your terminal.
+The server will run at localhost at port number 8000